darkfeline/emacs-reintegrate/README.md

          cp *.socket *.service ~/.config/systemd/user

+4. If you're using Wayland, edit the service file and replace the `ExecStart` line with the commented one.

-4. Enable systemd socket activation:
+5. Enable systemd socket activation:

          systemctl --user enable --now emacs-integration.socket